crazy-max/docker-matomo/README.md

 * `/data`: Contains GeoIP2 databases, configuration, installed plugins (not core ones), tmp and user folders to store your [custom logo](https://matomo.org/faq/new-to-piwik/faq_129/)

+> :warning: Note that the volume should be owned by the user/group with the specified `PUID` and `PGID`.
+If you
+> don't give the volume correct permissions, the container may not start.

 ## Ports